Kotlin/KEEP/proposals/context-receivers.md

 ### Functional types

-The functional type of contextual function can be denoted with the same modifier `context(...)`, which should be present at the beginning of the functional type signature.
+The functional type of a contextual function can be denoted with the same modifier `context(...)`, which should be present at the beginning of the functional type signature.

 ```kotlin